KylerFrazier/Brownian-Motion-Simulator/README.md

 ## Output
 If there was a detector in at least one simulation for a batch of trials, an output will be created in the `output` directory.
 Each output consists of an image of a histogram of the set of trials as well as a text file which contains the raw detection data and a list of parameters for the trial

+## Animation
+One pixel in the animation corresponds to one square centimeter.
+The flow of time in the animation is not reflective of the real world; it is only determined by the user inputed `fps` parameter.